-\Includes \$32.8 million related to an adverse decision in the Japan customs litigation.
+^{}Includes \$32.8 million related to an adverse decision in the Japan customs litigation.

-2012 Compared to 2011
+2012 COMPARED TO 2011

 Revenue in 2012 increased 24% to \$2.2 billion from \$1.7 billion in 2011.
 Our revenue growth in 2012 was driven by sustained interest in our product portfolio, including our ageLOC anti-aging products, as well as growth in our Sales Leaders and Actives.
 Since 2008, we have successfully introduced a suite of innovative ageLOC anti-aging skin care and nutritional products, including our ageLOC Transformation anti-aging skin care system, ageLOC Edition Galvanic Spa System II, Galvanic Spa Gels with ageLOC, and ageLOC Vitality nutritional supplement.
-Limited-time offers of ageLOC R and ageLOC Body Spa and related products in connection with a series of regional events generated approximately \$122 million in our Greater China region and \$68 million in our South Asia/Pacific region during the second and third quarters of 2012.
-We currently plan to introduce an ageLOC weight management system in most of our markets through a global limited-time offers in most of our markets during the following year.
+Limited-time offers of ageLOC R2 and ageLOC Body Spa and related products in connection with a series of regional events generated approximately \$122 million in our Greater China region and \$68 million in our South Asia/Pacific region during the second and third quarters of 2012.
+We currently plan to introduce an ageLOC weight management system in most of our markets through a global limited-time offer in the second half of 2013, followed by regional limitedtime offers in most of our markets during the following year.
 Foreign currency exchange fluctuations had a 1% negative impact on revenue in 2012 compared to 2011.
 Globally, our Sales Leaders and Actives grew 24% and 11%, respectively, compared to the prior-year period.